intel/neural-compressor/engine/docs/onnx_quantize.md

 # Quantize a ONNX model to engine low precision/int8 IR

 ## Design
 Quantizing a ONNX model to engine low precision/int8 IR has two steps: 1.
 Convert ONNX model to engine float IR; 2.
 Quantize float IR to low precision/int8 IR.
 The first step will be finished in engine compile.
-We focus on the sceond step how to quantize a float enigne IR to low precision IR in INC. The whole is in examlpes/engine/nlp/bert_base_mrpc.
+We focus on the second step how to quantize a float engine IR to low precision IR in INC. The whole is in examples/engine/nlp/bert_base_mrpc.

 ## Prerequisite
 ### Install environment